Chalarangelo/30-seconds-of-code/README.md

 Picks the key-value pairs corresponding to the given keys from an object.

-Use `Array.reduce()` to convert the filtered/picked keys back to an object with the corresponding key-value pairs if the key exists in the object.
+Use `Array.prototype.reduce()` to convert the filtered/picked keys back to an object with the corresponding key-value pairs if the key exists in the object.

 ```js
 const pick = (obj, arr) =>